Corruption in Oman: Challenges

 The anti-corruption measures in Oman have been described as lacking in momentum and reactive, leading to diminished public trust and impaired good governance.
 It is also noted that while measures improving transparency have been instituted, improvements are still needed in the following areas: budget proposal’s accessibility is made publicly available within a reasonable period; transparency in the finances of state-owned enterprises; access to the expenditure of executive offices; and, the supreme audit institution does not yet meet international standards, among others.

 International rankings

-In Transparency International's 2024 Corruption Perceptions Index, Oman scored 55 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Oman ranked 50th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the average score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, United Arab Emirates, and Yemen) was 39.
-The best score among Middle Eastern and North African countries was 68 and the worst score was 12).
-For comparison with worldwide scores, the average score was 43, the best score was 90 (ranked 1), and the worst score was 8 (ranked 180).
+In Transparency International's 2025 Corruption Perceptions Index, Oman scored 52 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Oman ranked 54th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, and Yemen) was 69, the average was 39 and the worst was 13.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average was 42, and the worst was 9 (ranked 181 in a two-way tie).